 The scarf makes the layered outfit look just as good when the collar is not turned up.

 There are two looks Redford is sporting in the film (Joseph G. Aulisi was the costume designer) and they both exemplify New England campus attire.
 The kind of looks Redford’s bookish CIA researcher would wear, but also the kind of looks men can wear year in and year out, without giving the slightest importance to what is the latest this or that.
 There is a quiet in-ness about this style, which is as fresh and relevant as ever.
 Utilitarian, pared-down, confident, traditional, yet exuding modernity.
 The first one is described above, the second one has the blazer switched with the pea coat – smart though it may be with its sturdy construction and anchor buttons, this item is also ideal for fending off the bitter cold due to its closely woven texture.
-And I love the choice of hiking boots as footwear deserves points on its own – for one, they make a very individual statement, and secondly, I like when men are not shy of wearing boots in the cold, because men shouldn’t give up comfort and their natural sense of style for fashion.
+And the choice of hiking boots as footwear deserves points on its own – for one, they make a very individual statement, and secondly, I like when men are not shy of wearing boots in the cold, because men shouldn’t give up comfort and their natural sense of style for fashion.